SebastianErfort/notes_public/tech/dev/git/git.md

 In my experience so far this standard commands `git sparse-checkout ...` work fine if the repository is already checked out.
 Extraneous files are removed and you're left with the files and directories you specified to be checked out.

 > [!warning] 🚧 WIP
 However, I wanted to specify what to sparsely check out, before pulling anything.
-For this you require Git's infrastructure to be set up, usually the `.git` directory with Git's configuration etc. But as far as I understand these only get properly created when you perform the first checkout (pull).
+For this Git's infrastructure needs to be set up, usually the `.git` directory with Git's configuration etc. But as far as I understand these only get properly created when the first checkout (pull) is performed.
 Before that, essential files are missing.
 Pre-creating those files containing the configuration for the sparse checkout only worked manually in my experiments.
 >
 > ```bash
 > git init 2>/dev/null